floweredscarf/su25/labs/lab15/index.md

 How can we use the data structure that we created above to keep track of different values, such as all integers or companies undergoing mergers and acquisitions?
-Discuss with your partner.
+Discuss with a partner.

 ## Recap